Wondering if baptism is your next step?

 Don’t prevent baptism from being what God intended.

-It is a precious symbol of God’s grace.
-It is a beautiful illustration of our union with Christ.
+It is a precious gift of God’s grace.
+It is a beautiful occasion of our union with Christ.
 It is a willing plunge into the power and promise of Christ.
 In baptism God signs and seals our conversion to Him.
 This is no optional command of Christ.
 This is no trivial issue.
 Baptism is a holy event and therefore is not to be taken lightly.
-The ritual of washing (Acts 22:16) signifies our admission that apart from Christ we are dirty, but in Christ we are pure.
-The ritual of burial (Romans 6:1-5) signifies that we are willing to die to sin and self and that we can be made alive again because of Him.
-Christ’s death becomes my death.
-Christ’s resurrection becomes my resurrection.
+The washing of baptism (Acts 22:16; Titus 3:5; Ephesians 5:25-27; 1 Corinthians 6:11) signifies our admission that apart from Christ we are dirty and defiled by sin, but in and through Christ we are cleansed and purified from sin.
+The burial of baptism (Romans 6:1-5) signifies that we are willing to die to sin and self and that we can be made alive again because of Him.
+Christ’s death becomes our death.
+Christ’s resurrection becomes our resurrection.
+Christ’s life becomes our life (Galatians 2:20).

 For all we may not understand about baptism, we can be sure of this: